nathimel/nathimel.github.io/_pages/about.md

 I'm interested in understanding efficient communication and information processing in humans and machines.
 In particular, my aim is to draw on frameworks from linguistics, machine learning and social epistemology to

-* illuminate scientific questions about language and cognition
+* address scientific questions about language and cognition
 * make progress towards safe artificial intelligence
 * assist knowledge workers (e.g., journalists, teachers, scholars) navigating their research landscape